How behavioural debt builds, and how to clear it

 What is Behavioural Debt?

-Behavioural debt is the hidden cost you pay when the behaviour you need doesn't match the behaviour your system enables.
+Behavioural debt is the hidden cost you pay when the behaviour you need doesn’t match the behaviour your system makes easy.

-It builds when features, policies, or processes ignore how people actually think, feel, and act... in the real world, under real pressure.
+It grows when features, policies, or processes forget how people really think and act — in the moment, under pressure, at work.

 Sometimes it’s a shortcut: “We’ll fix onboarding later.”

-Sometimes it’s a blind spot: no research, no feedback loops, false assumptions.
+Sometimes it’s a blind spot: no research, no feedback, a false assumption.

 How behavioural debt builds